LAS VEGAS -- Desert Pines Golf Club remains different from other courses in Sin City.

 And that's a good thing.
 A little variety helps any golf destination.
 There are plenty of desert tracks loaded with target golf but few with wall-to-wall green fairways like at Desert Pines.

-Here are five top reasons to play the Walters Golf-owned club on your next trip to Vegas.
+Here are five top reasons to play Desert Pines on your next trip to Vegas.

 1. Variety rules at Desert Pines